Supporting our community through Covid-19

 You can find details about how to access information remotely in this step-by-step guide.
 The guide will also help if for any reason you have difficulty accessing the content you want.

-Time to first decision: 32 days**
+Time to first decision (all decisions): 11.0 days**

-Nanoscale is a high impact international journal, publishing high quality research across nanoscience and nanotechnology.
-Nanoscale publishes a full mix of research articles on experimental and theoretical work, including reviews, communications and full papers.
-Highly interdisciplinary, Nanoscale appeals to scientists, researchers and professionals interested in nanoscience and nanotechnology, including the areas of physics, chemistry, biology, medicine, materials, energy/environment, information technology, detection science, healthcare and drug discovery, and electronics.
+Highly interdisciplinary, Nanoscale appeals to scientists, researchers and professionals interested in nanoscience and nanotechnology, quantum materials and quantum technology, including the areas of physics, chemistry, biology, medicine, materials, energy/environment, information technology, detection science, healthcare and drug discovery, and electronics.

-For publication in Nanoscale, papers must report high quality reproducible new work that will be of significant general interest to the journal's wide international readership.
+For publication in Nanoscale, papers must report high-quality reproducible new work that will be of significant general interest to the journal's wide international readership.

 Nanoscale is a collaborative venture between the Royal Society of Chemistry Publishing and a leading nanoscience research centre, the National Center for Nanoscience and Technology (NCNST) in Beijing, China.